Swan maiden: Southern Europe

-In a Galician tale, Brancafrol, a gambling youth bets and loses his soul, and receives a deadline to surrender his soul to the winner.
-After giving alms to an old lady, she informs him of three magical maidens bathing in the sea: two Moorish women, and a Christian woman, who have set their dresses on the shore (the Moorish women's green ones and the Christian woman's white one).
+In a Galician tale, Brancafrol, a gambling youth bets and loses his soul, and is given a deadline to surrender it to the winner.
+After giving alms to an old lady, she informs him of three magical maidens bathing in the sea: two Moorish women, and a Christian woman, who have set their dresses on the shore (the Moorish women's green ones and the Christian woman's white ones).

 Francisco Maspons y Labrós collected a Catalan variant titled Lo castell del Sol ("The Castle of the Sun"), where a young count bets and loses his wealth and must find his way to "The Castle of the Sun".
 Not knowing of its location, he is helped by an old lady and her sons, who tell of a lake where three maidens come to bathe.
 When escaping from her family, the count calls his wife "Rosa florida".